Helen Suzman: Abuse and Suzman's responses

 She was often harassed by the police and her phone was tapped by them.
 She listed her name in the phone book and often received phone calls with obscene, racist and threatening messages.
 She had a special technique for dealing with such calls, which was to blow a shrill whistle into the mouthpiece of the phone.

-Marie van Zyl, of the Kappie Kommando (An ultra-conservative Afrikaner women's political organization), wrote to Suzman protesting the latter's support for "heathens" and boasting that her own people, the Voortrekkers, had brought the Bible over the mountains to the interior to the blacks.
+Marie van Zyl, of the Kappiekommando (an ultra-conservative Afrikaner women's political organization), wrote to Suzman protesting the latter's support for "heathens" and boasting that her own people, the Voortrekkers, had brought the Bible over the mountains to the interior to the blacks.
 She asked what Suzman's people had done.
 Suzman replied: “You say your people brought the Bible over the mountains and ask what mine did.
 They wrote it, my dear …”

 In February 1974, LJC Botha, Nationalist MP for Rustenburg remarked: ‘When she gets up in this House, she reminds me of a cricket in a thorn tree when it is very dry in the bushveld.
 His chirping makes you deaf but the tune remains the same year in and year out.
 In her fight for the Bantu, the honourable member... sings the same tune for year after year.’